jonthornton07/atom_plugins/packages/atom-typescript/CONTRIBUTING.md

 # Various

-## Pull

-Whenever you pull in latest changes, you should run `npm install`.
-Otherwise the output js you get might be different from the desired one.
-This is because the TypeScript compiler is adding new enum members and that shifts the *js emit* for our code a bit.

-Also: Whenever we update to latest TypeScript we need to recompile all our js.

 ## Publishing

 * If you have only fixed bugs in a backward-compatible way (or consider your changes very minimal), run `apm publish patch`.
 * If you have implemented new functionality, run `apm publish minor`.
+(A TypeScript update should at least be minor).
 * For breaking changes run `apm publish major`.
 These must be justified with a reason documented in `changelog.md`

 Additional Notes: